fjkz/tt-runner/doc/en/README.md

 Any programming languages are available for writing scripts.
 Each script needs to satisfy the following conditions.

 Script files must be executable in Unix.
 That is, they must have readable and executable permission.
-Unexecutable scripts are skipped.
+Non-executable scripts are skipped.
 And, do not forget the shebang (a header starting with `#!`).

 Test scripts must exit with a non-zero status code when it fails. `tt-runner` verifies whether each script succeeded or failed with the status code.